cuhkelearning/cuhkelearning/README.md

 4.Enter password

-5.Files will be downloaded at the "Course" file in Desktop folder
+5.Files will be downloaded at the "Course" folder in Desktop folder

 6.Press "Enter" to exit the program after completed